tjake/Solandra/README.md

   - mkdir /tmp/cassandra-data
   - ant
-  - cd solandra-app; ./start-solandra.sh &
+  - cd solandra-app; ./start-solandra.sh -b #(-b adds the solandra specific cassandra schema)
-  - cd cassandra-tools; ./cassandra-cli --host=localhost --port=9160 --batch < solandra.cml

 Now that Solandra is running you can run the demo: